Coccidiosis, A Beginner's Guide ...

 Coccidiosis, pronounced cock-sid-ee-oh-sis, is a disease caused by a coccidial oocyst (pronounced oost) the most common of which is 'Eimeria tenella'.

 In simple terms a microscopic parasite (a coccidia) is ingested by the bird, it attaches itself to the lining of the gut, multiplies and becomes an oocyst feeding in the digestive tract of the bird and consequently will make it bleed.
 Once infected, the bird will be passing these parasites in its poo days before symptoms occur.
-The most common tell-tale sign, from the most common type of coccidia, is blood in the poo because it makes the gut lining bleed.
+The most common tell-tale sign, from the most common type of coccidia, is blood in the poo because the parasite makes the gut lining bleed.

 Quote from government DEFRA document about coccidiosis in poultry: